 By law, the president is exempt from the ethics statutes for federal workers, which prohibit them from taking action on issues where they have a personal financial stake in the decision.

-The logic was that a president can’t recuse himself or herself from any given issue: There’s only one president.
+The logic is that a president can’t recuse himself or herself from any given issue: There’s only one president.
 If a president steps over a major ethical line, the remedy would be the impeachment process.

 That said, the Constitution does place some limits on a president’s financial dealings, in its emoluments clauses.
 These bar the president from taking “emoluments,” or gifts, from foreign governments or individual U.S. states.
 In a spate of lawsuits, critics of Trump have said he is violating these clauses because the Trump Organization still does business with both state leaders and foreign governments.
 Those cases are still pending.